 Half of UK adults are unable to identify any of the key risk factors for dementia, let alone how to keep your brain fit and healthy.
 Dr Lisa Mosconi reveals what you need to know

-One person is diagnosed with dementia every three minutes in the UK.
-Dementia Awareness Week has been renamed as Dementia Action Week.
-It’s time for us to act on making changes as well as raising awareness and helping to raise funds for people living with dementia.
+One person is diagnosed with dementia every three minutes in the UK and and now, Dementia Awareness Week has been renamed as Dementia Action Week, a time to act on making changes as well as raising awareness and helping to raise funds for people living with dementia.

 Dr Lisa Mosconi, is a neuroscientist and Director of the Alzheimer’s Prevention Clinic at Weill Cornell Medical College in New York.
 Dr Mosconi claims we can help protect our brains from Alzheimer’s and dementia by making healthier food and lifestyle choices.
 In her new book Brain Food: How to Eat Smart and Sharpen your Mind, she says that while genetics can play a significant role in causing dementia, the risk of the disease for most of the population is influenced most by lifestyle factors – which includes a person’s diet.
 ‘A new generation of studies has begun to identify which nutrients are particularly helpful in enabling our brains to to their maximum capacity, as well as protecting them as we age,’ says Mosconi.
 These are some of the key proven ways she suggests we can keep our brains well as we get older.